aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to OTT" h2="Transform MSG to OTT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of converting emails from one format to another.
+This is done to make the emails compatible with different email clients and applications.

+<h2>How Aspose.Total helps for MSG to OTT Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to OTT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for manipulating emails, documents, images, and other file formats.
+Using Aspose.Email for C++, you can convert MSG file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to OTT.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful API that enables developers to create, read, and manipulate emails in various formats.
+It supports a wide range of email formats such as MSG, EML, MHTML, and more.
+It also provides features to convert emails from one format to another.
+Using this API, you can easily convert MSG file format to HTML.

+Aspose.Words for C++ is a powerful API that enables developers to create, read, and manipulate documents in various formats.
+It supports a wide range of document formats such as DOC, DOCX, ODT, and more.
+It also provides features to convert documents from one format to another.
+Using this API, you can easily export HTML to OTT.

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for manipulating emails, documents, images, and other file formats.
+Using Aspose.Total for C++, you can easily convert MSG file format to HTML and then export HTML to OTT.
+It is a cost-effective solution that helps developers save time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}